mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 ```
 * Method takes unbounded stream of lines (Scio `SCollection`, Beam `PCollection`, Flink `DataStream`, Spark `Dataset` or Kafka `KStream`)
 * Parameter `windowDuration` defines length of the fixed window
-* Result is defined as tuple: word + cardinality
+* Result is defined as tuple: (word, cardinality)
-* You can not find any footprint of event time in the signature
+* You do not find any footprint of event time in the signature, WTF?

-The event time is passed implicitly by the framework, it's a common pattern for streaming frameworks.
+The event time is passed implicitly, it's a common pattern for streaming frameworks.
 Because every part of the system must be always event-time aware, the event-time is transported outside the main payload.
 Moreover, the event-time is constantly advanced during journey through the pipeline
 so keeping event-time as a part of the payload does not make sense.

-Let's move to the test scenarios.
+Let's move to the first test scenario.

 ## No Input